codemagic-ci-cd/codemagic-docs/content/yaml/building-a-native-ios-app.md

 ## Building a native iOS app archive (.ipa)

-For building an archived iOS app (.ipa), you need to run the following command in the scripts section:
+For building an archived iOS app (.ipa) from your Xcode project, you need to run the following command in the scripts section:

     - xcode-project build-ipa --project "MyXcodeProject.xcodeproj" --scheme "MyScheme"

+You can use it to build your Xcode workspace:

+    - xcode-project build-ipa --workspace "MyXcodeWorkspace.xcworkspace" --scheme "MyScheme"

+Please check [documentation](https://github.com/codemagic-ci-cd/cli-tools/blob/master/docs/xcode-project/build-ipa.md#build-ipa) to learn about more optional arguments to `xcode-project build-ipa`.

 You can change the default artifact location `build/ios/ipa` by specifying [`--ipa-directory`](https://github.com/codemagic-ci-cd/cli-tools/blob/master/docs/xcode-project/build-ipa.md#--ipa-directoryipa_directory) option.
 Xcode build log can be found with `/tmp/xcodebuild_logs/*.log` pattern, and dSYM is still available with default Xcode path:

+    artifacts:
         - build/ios/ipa/*.ipa
         - /tmp/xcodebuild_logs/*.log
         - $HOME/Library/Developer/Xcode/DerivedData/**/Build/**/*.dSYM

 {{<notebox>}}Read more about different schemes in [Apple documentation](https://help.apple.com/xcode/mac/current/#/dev0bee46f46).{{</notebox>}}